legoguy1000/cyberChallenge/README.md

 ```
 php _CreateDatabase.php
 php _PopulateDatabase.php
+OR
+php _PopulateDatabaseFromCSV.php /path/to/csv (See exampleCSV.csv for format)
 ```
 Go to https://realfavicongenerator.net/ and generate your favicons.
 Do not copy the HTML (that already exists).
 Place files in /favicons/.